HMS Ark Royal tugged to her last berth to be broken up, a painting after J M W Turner.

 This Ark Royal was sunk by a U-boat near Gibraltar in 1941.

-This, the fourth Ark Royal (R09) is the subject of this painting.
+The fourth Ark Royal (R09) is the subject of this painting.

 The fifth Ark Royal (R07) was an Invincible-class aircraft carrier.